 Indeed; similarly, we would expect Parliament to have used other words in the FTPA if it were seeking to curb the sovereign power of prorogation.
 It is very hard so see how, in the absence of any statutory authority, and in light of the FTPA and recent Northern Ireland (Executive Formation etc.) Act, the fluid principle of accountability should be ascribed sufficient clarity and force to quash such a fundamental prerogative power.

 How did the Court justify arming a constitutional principle with such legal salience?
-It took the view that: ‘The effect [of the decision to prorogue] upon the fundamentals of our democracy was extreme.’
+It took the view that: ‘The effect upon the fundamentals of our democracy was extreme.’
 There will be different views about the accuracy of this assessment.
 It is however a politicalview; a political view that led to the identification first of a constitutional principle and then the creation of a legal rule that served to normativise this principle even to the point of constraining a prerogative of sovereignty.
 The Court’s concern with the Government’s failure to articulate good reasons for prorogation was understandable, but one danger in articulating principles which hitherto have had no legal status and equipping them with such potent normative force is that similar legal claims can be made in relation to other ‘principles’ in difficult political situations.
 The risk is that the legal system will thereby be opened to further weaponisation by both sides of the Brexit debate.
 This is not good for the courts and certainly not good for the constitution.
 The Prime Minister’s move to seek prorogation was certainly constitutionally questionable, but Parliament is the forum within which such behaviour should be challenged.

 Stephen Tierney is Professor of Constitutional Theory, University of Edinburgh